-I always add oat milk and maple syrup to my coffee, which some people think is weird at first, but it’s so good and is actually becoming a more common choice.
-Oat milk is a great addition to many drinks other than coffee too, such as this oat milk hot chocolate and this creamy chocolate cherry smoothie.
+I always add oat milk and maple syrup to my coffee because they make a great combination and are perfect for coffee.
+Oat milk is a great addition to many drinks other than coffee too, such as this oat milk hot chocolate and this oat milk iced matcha latte.

 - Refined-sugar free

 - Super easy to make!

 *Scroll down to the recipe box for quantities and instructions.

 - Coffee: Brew a cup of plain black coffee, then chill it before making this oat milk iced coffee.

 - Oat milk: Oat milk is a great vegan alternative to cream or milk in coffee.
 It is a bit thicker than other vegan milks and creates a great texture and has a subtle taste in coffee.

 - Maple syrup: This is a great vegan sweetener for coffee.

 - Vanilla extract (optional): Vanilla adds some delicious flavor to this iced coffee.